TitaniumShinobi/chatty/docs/styling/CHATTY_COLOR_SCHEME.md

 7. Form inputs should blend with their container background - no visible borders or contrasting backgrounds
 8. Form text uses primary text color (`#3A2E14`) for readability
 9. Placeholder text uses accent color (`#ADA587`) for subtle distinction
+10. Message timestamps use `#ADA587` and are hidden by default, appearing only on hover for a clean interface

 ## CSS Variables (Recommended)